 #2 – Attracting hires through WFH perks (mental health package, home office furniture) & work sample coding tests

 Neal Taparia, CEO of Solitaired

 We are now looking for employees globally.
 It doesn’t make sense for us to hire locally in the NYC area anymore.
 Now, we are building a team with remote work in mind.
 With that said, our recruiter needs to be very cautious about time zones of candidates and making sure this is defined with the hiring manager.
 She also has to quickly judge English-speaking skills.

-We offer mental health benefits and also subsidize home office furniture to ensure productivity.
+We offer mental health benefits and also subsidize furniture to allow for the perfect home office set-up to ensure productivity.
 Not many companies have done this yet, so this is our way to stand out.
-We make sure we sell this.

 We ask final round candidates to work on a project, simulating how they would actually work with us.
 This has become very important because we need to understand how effectively they communicate and work remotely.
 We’ll look for people who aren’t afraid to ask for questions and keep communication clear and succinct.
 We recently hired a developer who loved this, because it also gave him a positive experience on what it would be like to work with our team.
 In fact, I think this was the driving factor for him to accept our offer.

 #3 – Attending virtual events to network with other recruiters and prospective hires